ArctosDB/documentation-wiki/_documentation/users.markdown

 ## Creating Operators

-New operators must first become users.
-Their account name must use only letters and numbers (ASCII characters A-Z, a-z, and 0-9), and cannot begin with a number.
-(Public users can use any characters.)
-They must have an email address in their Profile.
-A password of at least six characters, starting with a letter, containing only A-Z, a-z, 0-9, and ``!$%&()`*+,-/:;?_.``, not containing the username, and consisting of at least one letter, number, and special character will make the invitation process slightly less cryptic.

-New operators must be agents.
-Under the Agents tab, locate them if they are an existing agent or, after carefully checking, create them as a new agent.
-The Agent will be selected and linked to the user after clicking the 'invite' button.
+1. Ensure an appropriate Agent record exists.
+Locate them if they are an existing agent or, after carefully checking, create them as a new agent.
 Operators must be agents of type "person."
 Group accounts or shared logins are not permitted.
+1. Ensure that the user has a TACC account.
+[Create one here](https://accounts.tacc.utexas.edu/register) if needed.
+(See also [Authentication](/documentation/oauth.html))
+1. Ensure a user account exists; create a local account if necessary.
+   *  The account name must use only letters and numbers (ASCII characters A-Z, a-z, and 0-9), and cannot begin with a number.

-The operator's Agent record must have a valid email address.
+   *  The account profile must have a valid email address.

-From Management/Arctos/Arctos Users, click Invite to allow them to create an internal user account.
-This will send email to you and to them.
-They will have to ensure that their username is valid, pass certain password checks, etc. to become users.

-After the user has completed Step 3, you will receive a notification email.
-You may then assign them appropriate data and collection roles.
+1. Locate the account under operator management, click Create Operator.
+1. Choose the Agent when prompted.
+1. Provide the new user's TACC username when prompted. **NOTE**: No password is necessary, and the user must not share their password with anyone, including their supervisor.
+1. The account will be created.
+The creator and the new user will get notifications and emails.
+1. Continue to assign the new user appropriate roles and collections.
 The COLDFUSION_USER role must be provided for the user to log in.
 DATA_ENTRY is the minimum additional role to enable data entry.
-Provide documentation, which can be found from the big red box on the manage users page.
+Provide the new user documentation, which can be found from the big red box on the manage users page.
+1. Direct the user to log into their account using the TACC OAuth option.
+(Log out of the old account first if necessary!)

 ## User Roles